pranaymodukuru/Hand-gesture-detection/README.md

 A Deep Learning Project for hand gesture recognition.

+Refer 'HandGestureRecognitionCNN.ipynb' for details on data, training and testing.

 The data set is generated using the python script 'get_gestures.py'.
 It uses Opencv to capture gesture images from laptop webcam.

 Usage: